emberjs/ember-states/README.md

 minification, for which we recommend installing nodejs.
 Alternatively you may have luck with another of the runtimes supported by [execjs](https://github.com/sstephenson/execjs).

-# Using

-Simply concatenate or include ember-states.js or ember-states.min.js after ember and you will have `Ember.StateManager` and `Ember.State` available for your use.

 # How to Run Unit Tests